RoamGuru Roam Guru

 Drinks Beyond Horchata

-Vermouth: Valencia has a strong vermouth culture, particularly on Sunday mornings.
+Vermouth: Valencia has a strong vermouth culture, particularly on Sunday mornings when the city moves slowly and bars fill with families arguing over politics.
 The house vermouth at any traditional bar is usually excellent and cheap (€2-3).
+It's the unofficial start to the week.

 Try it at: Casa Montaña or Bodega La Peseta

-Valencian Wines: The region produces excellent wines, particularly:
+Valencian Wines: The region produces excellent wines that never get the attention they deserve:

-• Merseguera: A native white, crisp and mineral
+• Merseguera: A native white, crisp and mineral, ideal for seafood afternoons

 • Cava: Spanish sparkling wine, much of it produced in Requena near Valencia